TranslucentTB/TranslucentTB/Readme.md

 The color picker used comes from [this great CodeProject article](https://www.codeproject.com/Articles/9207/An-HSV-RGBA-colour-picker).
 We've modernized it a bit, with things such as (glorious) per-monitor high DPI awareness, faster (and hardware-accelerated) drawing as well as allowing to input any valid HTML color code or [name](https://www.w3schools.com/colors/colors_names.asp).

+The picture we used for the installer screenshot is by [Michael D Beckwith](https://unsplash.com/photos/M-nHIqkO4-o) from [Unsplash](https://unsplash.com/).

+We use [Inno Setup Dependency Installer](https://github.com/stfx/innodependencyinstaller) to install the Visual C++ redistribuable.

 ### Similar programs